jkrajniak/gnome-shell-ext-SkypeNotification/README.md

 ## GNOME Shell Skype Integration

 This extension simplifies the life for Microsoft Skype users.
-It makes use of the [Skype API](https://github.com/chrisss404/gnome-shell-ext-SkypeNotification/raw/master/docs/Skype%20Developer%20-%20Skype%20Desktop%20API%20Reference%20Manual.pdf), which is unfortunately no longer supported, but still works with Skype version 4.2.0.11, 4.2.0.13, and 4.3.0.37.
+It makes use of the [Skype API](https://github.com/chrisss404/gnome-shell-ext-SkypeNotification/raw/master/docs/Skype%20Developer%20-%20Skype%20Desktop%20API%20Reference%20Manual.pdf), which is unfortunately no longer supported, but still works with Skype version ~~4.2.0.11, 4.2.0.13, and~~[¹](http://community.skype.com/t5/Linux/Having-trouble-signing-in-Retirement-of-older-versions-of-Skype/td-p/3439685) 4.3.0.37.

 #### Integrated features: